What is Guideline for Advisors?

 What are Guideline’s key services and pricing?

-Guideline is the first full-service 401(k) without management fees or hidden costs.
-Employers pay a flat fee, employees pay a low fund expense, and everyone understands what they are paying for.
+Guideline is the first full service 401(k) without added management fees.
+(1) Employers pay a flat fee, employees pay a low fund expense, and everyone understands what they are paying for.
 We know that being straightforward saves time – and money.
-Click here for a one-sheeter outlining our key services and pricing.
+Click here for an outline to our key services and pricing.

-How is Guideline for Advisors different than Guideline’s standard 401(k) service offering?
+How is Guideline for Advisors different from Guideline’s standard 401(k) service offering?

 Guideline for Advisors features the exact same service and pricing as our direct business.
-Guideline for Advisors is built specifically for accountants and financial advisors interested in providing Guideline 401(k) plans to their clients.
+Guideline for Advisors is built specifically for financial advisors interested in providing Guideline 401(k) plans to their clients.

 What is the typical Guideline client profile?